 Special Academic Programs

-The mission of the Office of International Education (OIE) is to lead TCU in the development and implementation of high quality opportunities for international learning, teaching, research, and services to further the global mission of the University.
-International education opportunities include summer and semester-long education abroad programs, educational exchanges, conferences, and short-term seminars for international visitors.
-For more information, visit www.ied.tcu.edu.
+The mission of The Center for International Studies: TCU Abroad is to support international academic programs that foster an understanding of the global community.
+International education opportunities include summer and semester-long education abroad programs, educational exchanges, and short-term emersion opportunities.
+For more information, visit www.studyabroad.tcu.edu.

 The TCU London Centre provides a unique opportunity for students to study in one of the world's major international capitals.
 The semester-long academic program offered at the Centre uses London and Great Britain as its texts.
-Course offerings from disciplines such as history, political science, literature, communications, theater and art history vary by semester with most students enrolling in four classes during the fall or spring semester.
+Course offerings include disciplines such as history, political science, literature, communications, theater and art history with most students enrolling in four classes during the fall or spring semester.

-The TCU in Seville Program, in cooperation with the Universidad Pablo de Olavide, offers Spanish language classes.
-Additionally, students may take courses in literature, art, political science, economics, business and history in Spanish.
+The TCU Seville Program, in cooperation with the Universidad Pablo de Olavide, offers Spanish language classes.
+Additionally, students may take courses in literature, art, political science, economics, business and history in Spanish or in English.
+TCU scholarships and financial aid may be applied.
+For more information, visit www.studyabroad.tcu.edu/seville.html

-The TCU Florence program focuses on language study, and students are required to take intensive Italian for a total of 6 credit hours.
-In addition, course offerings from disciplines such as history, political science, and art history are offered each semester in English.
+The TCU Florence program focuses on language study, and students are required to take intensive Italian for a total of 3 credit hours.
+In addition, course offerings from disciplines such as art history, design, history, literature, political science, and studio art, are offered each semester in English.
+TCU scholarships and financial aid may be applied.
+For more information, visit www.studyabroad.tcu.edu/florence.html

 The aim of the Intensive English Program (IEP) is to help students advance rapidly towards their academic, professional, or personal English language goals.
-Upper-level IEP students may enroll in TCU courses for degree credit while in the noncredit, certificate program.
-The University refunds IEP tuition 100% (for up to two semesters of IEP) to the student who completes the entire undergraduate degree program at TCU.
+Advanced-level IEP students may enroll in TCU courses for degree credit while in the noncredit, certificate program.
 (Undergraduate candidates should see the admissions section on "Admission of International Students" in this bulletin.
-Successful completion of the Upper-level IEP allows applicants to the Undergraduate Program to waive the TOEFL admission requirement.)
+Successful completion of the Advanced -level IEP allows applicants to the Undergraduate Program to waive the TOEFL admission requirement.)

-The IEP sessions begin eight times a year in January, mid January, March, May, July, August, September and October.
-The Program schedules short breaks between sessions.
+The IEP sessions begin eleven months a year (except December).
 More information on the Intensive English Program is available at www.iep.tcu.edu.

 Texas Christian University is an educational community where faculty members promote active learning and encourage personal growth and individual achievement.
-One means of moving toward achievement of these goals is embodied in the Freshman Seminars offered to first-year students during the fall semester of each academic year.
+One means of moving toward achievement of these goals is embodied in the First Year Seminars offered to first-year students during the fall semester of each academic year.

 A common goal of each seminar is to help students develop the intellectual skills and self-confidence necessary for success in a university setting.
 Guided by scholars, who are often senior faculty members, students learn to approach learning experiences with creativity, self-expression, and independent thinking.
 Activities in seminars often include discussion of ideas, research on special projects, and fieldwork that can lead to increased communication and critical-thinking skills for students.

 The TCU Washington Internship program is open to juniors and seniors in any major field.
 Minimum requirements include a 3.0 GPA, the selection process is competitive, and students must return to campus for at least one semester.
-Individuals must apply in October, one year in advance of the expected internship.
-Applications may be picked up in the Political Science office during the month of September.
+The call for applications goes out one year preceding the fall internship.
+Applications may be picked up in the Political Science office.
 All students accepted must take POSC 40900, Washington Internship Seminar, during the spring semester before the internship the following fall.
+Participation in this non-credit course is required for future Washington Interns.

 Students who participate in the fall program in Washington receive fifteen hours of upper division credit in political science.
 Students should consult with their academic adviser to determine how these credits may satisfy departmental or university requirements.
+For example, up to nine of these fifteen hours may be applied to a political science major or minor.
 For further information about the program, contact the Political Science Department at TCU.